carmensea/dotfiles/README.md

 VIM:

 :%s/SEARCH/REPLACE/gc - this finds and replaces while asking you per instance
 ctrl ]  = jumps to definition
+ctrl a = moves items up
+ctrl z = moves items down
-ctrl t = jumps back to where you wre ctrl ^ = lists where the method is defined ds( = deletes outer parenthesis
+ctrl t = jumps back to where you were
+ctrl ^ = lists where the method is defined ds( = deletes outer parenthesis
 i = insert mode